-Bluebirds and Grasshoppers were very excited to hatch a clutch of 10 chicken eggs this summer, thanks to the generosity of the PTA.
+Bluebirds and Grasshoppers were very excited to hatch a clutch of 8 chicken eggs this spring, thanks to the generosity of the PTA.
 The eggs were part of a programme by an ethical company who provide an incubator and brooder box, along with all the support and know-how needed to care for them in class, then collect the chicks once they are hatched and ensure they are happily re-homed.
 They have many free-range farms across the country that will rear our newly-hatched chicks in delightful surroundings.
 They may also go to smallholders, enthusiasts and hobbyists (none go to commercial farms).

 Not only did the children get the experience of life cycles and growth and development, the programme also encouraged social interaction and promoted caring and nurturing skills.

 “Putting these eggs in a classroom is a splendid way to stimulate discussion about life.”
 Professor Paul Howard-Jones, Educational Neuroscientist, University of Bristol.

 (Secret Lives of 4-Year-Olds – Channel 4)